Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Background and analysis methods

 \subsection{Quantum circuit structure}

-Once we have generated a random instance of the target, i.e.~either a target state or a target unitary operator, we next try to determine the minimum number of CNOT gates needed to implement the desired task.
-Considering a multi-qubit system (with the number of qubits $n>2$) and $N$ CNOT gates, there are a number of different possible configurations for the CNOT gates.
+Once we have generated a random instance of the target, i.e.~either a target state or a target unitary operator, we try to determine the minimum number of CNOT gates needed to implement the desired task.
+Considering a multi-qubit system (with the number of qubits $n>2$) and $N$ CNOT gates, there are multiple different possible configurations for the CNOT gates.
 For example, the quantum circuit below shows one example of a gate sequence containing three CZ gates applied to a four-qubit system.

 \centerline{ \Qcircuit @C=1em @R=.7em { & \gate{R} & \ctrl{2} & \gate{R} & \qw & \qw & \qw & \qw & \qw \\ & \gate{R} & \qw & \qw & \qw & \qw & \ctrl{1} & \gate{R} & \qw \\ & \gate{R} & \ctrl{0} & \gate{R} & \ctrl{1} & \gate{R} & \ctrl{0} & \gate{R} & \qw \\ & \gate{R} & \qw & \qw & \ctrl{0} & \gate{R} & \qw & \qw & \qw } }